eigenbrot/eigenbrot.github.io/_posts/2016-12-2-Ft-Collins.md

 I went for a morning walk in Walmart before going to the library to do some more work.
 At 11:30 I headed over to the New Belgium brewery for what proved to be a very good tour.
-In addition to a _ton_ of free beer (and some that hasn't come out yet!) we also got to see most aspects of the brewery's operations.
+In addition to a _ton_ of free beer (and some that hasn't been released yet!) we also got to see most aspects of the brewery's operations.
 The excellence of the tour came from the opposite end of the spectrum as my tour high-water mark of Karben 4 in Madison, WI.
-Whereas Karben 4 was awesome for its in depth, nerdy intensity New Belgium was awesome for just being a ton of fun.
+Whereas Karben 4 was awesome for its in-depth, nerdy intensity New Belgium was awesome for just being a ton of fun.
 In both cases passion for the job and the craft were key.
 Also nice was that, unlike most boring brewery tours, they didn't spend a huge amount of time on the actual beer making process.
 I think they figure that those who really care already know or will ask.
 Instead